-Since both Diet Coke and Coke No Sugar, which is better for you?
-Coke No Sugar and Diet Coke are sugar-free and contain less than one calorie, are they really different?
+Diet Coke VS Coke No Sugar, which is better for you?
+Coke No Sugar and Diet Coke are sugar-free and contain less than one calorie, so are they really different?
 Is Coke No Sugar bad for you?
 Let’s take a closer look at both drinks to find out if so and which one is healthier.

 Malcolm Fraser was the Prime Minister in 1982 when Diet Coke was launched.
 In 2017, Malcolm Turnbull was the Prime Minister when Coke No Sugar was released.
 Maybe Malcolms are good for low-calorie colas?